Anburaj07/TRADO/README.md

 **.Checkout**: Proceed with the checkout process, providing necessary details such as shipping address and payment information.

 # Features
-The ASOS.com clone includes the following key features:
+TRADO includes the following key features:

 **.Product Listing:** Displaying a wide range of fashion products with relevant information, such as images, titles, and prices.